Resources

 Overview of the D-dimer Test: Uses, preparation and risks

-What do doctors do when they suspect internal blood clots?
-They go for a D-dimer blood test, as it checks for or monitors blood-clotting problems.
+When doctors suspect internal blood clots, they prescribe a D-dimer blood test.
+It measures the D-dimer levels in your bloodstream and checks for or monitors blood clotting problems.
 Read this article to understand everything about the D-dimer Test.

 D-dimer